dvsander/mdb-snippets/README.md

 # mdb-snippets

-This repository contains the notes and lab files I accumulated while going through the MongoDB technical training in August 2018.
+This repository contains the notes and lab files I accumulated while going through the MongoDB technical training in Q3 2018.

 It covers different topics from administration, to security, performance, management tools, etc.

-Pull requests are welcome.

 Hope it serves you well,
 Sander